phillip-kruger/phillip-kruger.github.io/_posts/2020-02-20-microprofile_graphql_introduction.md

 ## Interfaces

-Let's say that the score is one way that persons are being measured, but there are other things that can also be used to measure a person (Their age, weight etc.)
+Let's say that the score is one way that a person can be measured, but there are other things that can also be used to measure a person (age, weight etc.)

 We can define an interface that Score (and Age and Weight) implements, and this model with the interface will be available in the schema of our endpoint: